- Off The Beaten Path

 Today you will have an opportunity to enjoy a delicious lunch buffet in a local Buddhist monastery.

-After lunch you are transferred to Hue airport for a short flight to Hanoi.
+After lunch, you will be transferred to Hue airport for a short flight to Hanoi.
 You will be met on arrivals by your private guide and driven to your hotel on down town to check in.
-The evening is yours at leisure.
+The evening will be at your leisure.

 Overnight in Hanoi

-After breakfast your tour guide will take you to one of the oldest coffee shops in Hanoi to enjoy a cup of coffee and learn about Hanoi’s coffee culture.
-This coffee shop is where many Hanoi residents come to relax, slowly sipping coffee and chatting for hours with old friends about times gone by!
+After breakfast, your tour guide will take you to one of the oldest coffee shops in Hanoi to enjoy a cup of coffee and learn about Hanoi’s coffee culture.
+This coffee shop is where many Hanoi residents come to relax, slowly sipping coffee and chatting for hours with old friends about times that have gone by!